Employment Tax Reduction Strategies: SUB Plans

 - Exemption from FICA, FUTA, and SUI Taxation.
 Payments are classified as a benefit rather than a wage, thereby eliminating employment taxes for both the former employer and the separated employees.

 A lot of thought goes into designing benefit packages and how they impact employees and your organization.
-Tax-efficient alternative can be incorporated into an existing or newly created SUB plans.
+Incorporate a tax-efficient alternative into an existing or newly created SUB plan.
 We can help.
-Contact us today to peak with one of our Employment Tax Services professionals to determine if a SUB Plan may be right for your organization.
+Contact us today to speak with one of our Employment Tax Services professionals to determine if a SUB Plan may be right for your organization.